Questions about psychedelic-assisted therapy in Denver

 DO YOU OFFER PSILOCYBIN THERAPY RETREATS OUTSIDE OF THE COUNTRY?

-Because psilocybin isn't legal for therapy yet, we don't currently offer psilocybin retreats outside of the United States.
+We don't offer psilocybin retreats outside of the United States because psilocybin-assisted therapy is only legal in Colorado and Oregon (in a different way).
 Due to the legal sensitivities around psilocybin therapy right now, we don't have partnerships with international agencies providing retreats like this.

 This doesn't mean that it's something that we won't ever plan for, but we're waiting for it to be completely legal for therapists.